 Seminar: Booked: Prison Writing.

 Prisons have been the settings for scenes of tragedy, comedy, romance and social protest.
 While aware of this use of the prison as a literary device, we will read writers who have actually suffered incarceration.
-We will read canonical texts (by Plato, Boethius, M. L. King), post-colonial prison writers (Chris Abani, Ruth First), and the work of men and women inside the American prison system.
-Among other requirements, students will visit men in a writing class taught inside a local prison facility.
+We will read European texts (e.g Plato, Bobby Sands), post-colonial prison writers (e.g. Chris Abani, Ruth First), and the work of men and women inside the American prison system.
+(Students who are 21 will visit a class run inside a local prison facility.)
+Prerequisite, two courses in literature.
+Maximum enrollment, 12.
+Larson.
 Prerequisite, two courses in literature.
 Maximum enrollment, 12.
 Larson.